IIP-Design/styled-block-builder/docs/blocks/general.md

 While blocks can be placed in any order, we recommend that you preview the page and look to make sure the selected backgrounds of some blocks work stacked on top of each other:

 - Stats and Slides: Content scrolls across a fixed background that covers the entire screen.
 When placed next to each other, these blocks have more of an abrupt transition and would have a better impact if separated by another block.

+- Consecutive Blocks with Images: Test your block order to make sure that the backgrounds selected work well when viewed consecutively on the page.